Hot Flashes & Nervous System Discharge

 The system buffers instead of venting.Stress, sleep loss, or sugar no longer ignite fire.

-This is pattern restoration, not suppression.
+This is pattern restoration.

 → Learn more: Read more about the Vital Clarity Code